-DFF-International Postdoctoral Grant aims to strengthen the international mobility of younger talented researchers, as well as to develop the competencies of researchers in the beginning of their research career.
-The intention is to enable the grant recipient to consolidate their individual research profile by independently managing a concrete research project at a research institution outside of Denmark.
-The grant amounts to a total of up to DKK 1,350,000 over a 2-year period.
+The objective of DFF-International Postdoctoral Grant is to strengthen the international mobility of young talented researchers, as well as to develop the competencies of researchers who are in the beginning of their research career.
+The aim is to enable the grant recipient to consolidate his or her individual research profile by managing a specific research project in an independent manner at a research institution outside of Denmark.
+The grant amounts to a total of DKK 1.3 million over a 2-year period.

-You must have obtained a PhD degree or expect to submit your thesis for defence within 12 months after the application deadline, or have obtained equivalent qualifications (e.g. a positive assistant professor assessment ("adjunktbedømmelse") in order to apply for a DFF-International Postdoctoral Grant.
-Your PhD degree must have been obtained from a Danish research institution.
+Researchers who have a PhD or are expected to submit their thesis for defence within 6 months after the application deadline, or have obtained equivalent qualifications (e.g. a positive assistant professor assessment ("adjunktbedømmelse") may apply for a DFF-International Postdoctoral Grant.
+Your PhD must have been received from a Danish research institution.

-As a PhD student, you may apply if you attach a declaration from your supervisor stating that your thesis will be submitted for defence within 12 months after the application deadline.
+As PhD student you may apply, provided you attach a declaration from your supervisor stating that your thesis will be submitted within 6 months of the application deadline.
 If you are awarded a DFF-International Postdoctoral Grant, but subsequently fail to submit your PhD thesis within the given deadline, the grant will be annulled.
-Please note that your PhD diploma must be submitted to DFF before the first instalment of the grant can be made.
+Please note that your PhD diploma must be submitted to DFF before the first instalment can be made.

-DFF places emphasis on the fact that you, as an applicant, are in the beginning of your research career, and therefore your PhD age must not exceed three years at the expiration of the application deadline.
-The exact date of obtaining the PhD degree, as it appears on the PhD diploma, must be stated in the application form in e-grant (see section 4.3.5 concerning calculation of the PhD age with regard to maternity leave, etc.).
+DFF emphasises that applicants are at the beginning of their research career.
+Thus, calculated from the application deadline, no more than 3 years must have elapsed since you obtained your PhD.
+The precise date for obtaining the PhD, as it appears on the PhD-diploma, is to be stated in the application form in e-grant (cf. Section 4.3.5) concerning calculation of the PhD age with regard to maternity leave, etc.).